Angelfish

 Feed Amount And Frequency

-The feeding frequency is generally 2-3 times a day for young and growing angelfish.
-As for adult angelfish, that will be once or twice daily.
+For young and growing angelfish, general feeding frequency is 2-3 times per day.
+For adult angelfish, that will be once or twice each day.

 Additional tips: